 Hair loss has been proven to come as a result of many factors, but can smoking weed cause hair loss?
-Well, we’ll find out later in this article.
+What exactly is the relationship between marijuana and hair loss?

 Though quite a number of hair loss cases have been traced to androgen effects, the actual cause of other forms of hair loss remains a puzzle as some are seen as probable causes.